adityagandhamal/Assgn1/README.md

  - `models` - SOTA model for the lipsync task **Wav2Lip** (ref. https://github.com/Rudrabha/Wav2Lip)

- - `requiremnts.txt` - packages pinned to be installed
+ - `requirements.txt` - packages pinned to be installed

  - `sync.py` - the actual Python script to be run by the end-user